X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 ```

 Jumps to a new operating address in memory.
 Also pushes the return address to
-the stack, allowing an RTS insruction to pick up at the address following the
+the stack, allowing an RTS instruction to pick up at the address following the
 JSR.

 The [RTS](#rts) instruction returns to the instruction following JSR.